nimrods8/binutils-gdb/README.md

 **Better mouse interaction**
-Click the mouse inside a window to set it into focus
+Click the mouse inside a window to set it into focus For example, you can press one of the registers in the tui register window and it will show in the watch window.

 **tui console layout**
 A new layout has been added, called `console`.